DevOpsGroup20/DevOpsGroup20/README.md

 - 150 requests to book tickets per second
 - System remains responsive under load
 - No timeouts or errors occur - unless failure is being simulated
+- Load tests confirm autoscaling behavior and validate that Lambda concurrency limits are not breached

+**CI/CD pipeline is functional:**
+- Every push triggers automated lint, test, and build stages
+- Deployments to staging and production are fully automated via GitHub Actions
+- No manual steps required to deploy infrastructure or code
+- AWS credentials are managed securely via OIDC (no stored secrets)

 **API is functional:**
 - `PUT /ticket` returns 202 with bookingId and creates database record